 What else do I need when considering to buy an Amazon parrot?

 An Amazon parrot typically grows to a length of somewhere between 11 inches and 13 inches in size.
 Larger varieties can reach 18 or 20 inches.
 While they aren’t as large as some other birds in the parrot family, Amazon parrots can still be extremely noisy and destructive when bored.
 Parrot owners must provide toys and food items that encourage and satisfy a bird’s natural foraging instincts.
 Foraging will help to keep your bird active, occupied and healthy.
 One last thing to remember is that welcoming a parrot into your family is a long-term commitment.
 The typical Amazon parrot will live to be 50 or 60 years old.

 Should I be concerned about what my Amazon parrot eats?

 The typical Amazon parrot loves to eat!
 Parrot owners can get into real trouble because the friendly, persuasive nature of this type of bird creates a big temptation to share food.
-In fact, Amazon parrots are famous for begging!
+Amazon parrots are famous for begging!
 The begging nature of your pet parrot will make having a formulated diet in place even more important.
 Some first-time bird owners fall into the seed trap.
-This can be dangerous for a number of reasons.
+This can be dangerous for several reasons.
 Research released in 2018 shows that malnutrition is a primary cause of feather-damaging behaviors among parrots.
-In fact, research shows that diets rich in seeds and table food often create nutritional deficiencies.
+Research shows that diets rich in seeds and table food often create nutritional deficiencies.
 You can take a look at a summary of the findings here.

-Diet will definitely play a big role in keeping your parrot fit and healthy.
-You can also tip the scales in your parrot’s favor by providing a spacious cage, fun ladders and a sturdy climbing rope.
+Diet will play a big role in keeping your parrot fit and healthy.
+You can also tip the scales in your parrot’s favor by providing a spacious cage, fun ladders, and a sturdy climbing rope.
 An active Amazon is a happy Amazon!